wpyoga/boto3-docs-reformat/README.md

 Also, it might be better to split each service subclass into its own HTML file.
 For example, DynamoDB can be split up into Client, Paginators, Waiters, Service Resource, and Table.
 The naming can be: dynamodb.client.html, dynamodb.paginators.html, ...
 We don't usually read up on Paginators while working on the Client anyway.

 I know, it might be easier to work with sphinx in order to achieve the transformations that I want, but then I would need to learn how to use sphinx.
 Not to mention, boto3 still uses sphinx version 1.2.3 from 2014 (!!!).
 Most of the things I learn about that version would be obsolete by now.

+## Using custom JavaScript to modify the tags at runtime

+This can also be done, but we need to measure the performance impact on page load times.

 ## Licensing status